weilbith/dotfiles/README.md

 Thereby it can be used for initialization, but also to update.
 Running the provisioning multiple times without any changes leaves your system unaffected.

-Run `make provide-all` to do a full setup.
-If you want to provide only a sub-group of the setup, use the `make provide-group GROUP=<name-here>` target.
-Checkout `make provide-list` to get a list of available group names.
+Run `make provide` to do a full setup.
+For more focused provision the different roles are group into diverse Ansible playbooks.
+The main book simply includes all of them.
+You can select a single book with `make provide-book BOOK=<name-here>`.
+Checkout `provide-book-list` to get a full list off all available book names.
+The same goes for the `make provide-role ROLE=<name-here>` target to focus a single role only.

 The dotfiles themselves are symbolically linked in the file system.
 Thereby you must not call the provision again to update them.
 Concurrently it allows to edit